jingmingzhuo/Text-Classification-via-Openai-API/README.md

 # Text Classification via Openai API

-In this project, I implemented an exception-capable, optional threading, reusable and checkpoint re-testing Openai API calling pipeline for text classification with supporting "zero-shot", "new-shot ", "chain of thoughts", and "tree of thoughts" methods.
+In this project, I implemented an exception-capable, optional threading, reusable and checkpoint re-testing Openai API calling pipeline for text classification with supporting "zero-shot", "few-shot ", "chain of thoughts", and "tree of thoughts" methods.

 ## Setup